matrix-org/matrix-spec-proposals/proposals/2134-identity-hash-lookup.md

 server gains during the process, and attacks the client can perform.
 [0]

-In order for clients to know the pepper and hashing algorithm they should use, Identity servers must make the information available on the `/hash_details`
+In order for clients to know the pepper and hashing algorithm they should use, identity servers must make the information available on the `/hash_details`
 endpoint:

 ```